Instruct, Not Assist: LLM-based Multi-Turn Planning and Hierarchical Questioning for Socratic Code Debugging: Experiments

 \subsection{Overall Results}

-In Tables \ref{table: single_bug} and \ref{table: multi_bug}, we see that \textbf{with more structured representations of student knowledge and conversation state, TreeInstruct demonstrates significant improvements beyond the baselines.} Across all multi-bug settings, we see an overall improvement of 16.6\% and 11.59\% in the success rates for syntactical and conceptual bugs, respectively.
+In Tables \ref{table: single_bug} and \ref{table: multi_bug}, we see that with \textbf{more structured representations of student knowledge and conversation state}, TreeInstruct demonstrates \textbf{significant improvements beyond the baselines}.
+Across all multi-bug settings, we see an overall improvement of 16.6\% and 11.59\% in the success rates for syntactical and conceptual bugs, respectively.
 We also see an improvement of 13.47\% and 14.89\% for syntactical and conceptual bugs, respectively, across the three conversation metrics.
-In the 1-bug setting, we see that the Vanilla \gpt baseline has the highest success for conceptual bugs.
-However, this setting simultaneously has the lowest Indirectness score, indicating that questions were very direct, and gave hints towards the bug fixes, which evidently increased the success rate.
+For 1-bug, we see that the Vanilla \gpt baseline has the highest success for conceptual bugs, \textit{and} the lowest Indirectness score, indicating that questions were very direct, and gave hints towards the bug fixes, which evidently increased the success rate.
 We see the same trend in the syntactical, single bug on Vanilla \llama setting in Table \ref{table: single_bug}.
-Overall, \textbf{TreeInstruct demonstrates strong performance despite drastically different base models, \llama and \gpt.}
+Overall, TreeInstruct demonstrates \textbf{strong performance despite drastically different base models, \llama and \gpt.} TreeInstruct's runtime performance is detailed in Appendix \ref{appendix: runtime}.

-\paragraph{Side-by-Side evaluation:} Using the conversational metrics, we performed a side-by-side evaluation that measures how often a user prefers our method TreeInstruct over the baselines.
-More details are in Appendix \ref{appendix: side-by-side}, in which we see that \textbf{on average, TreeInstruct was preferred over BRIDGE 79.43\% more, and over Vanilla 77.43\% more.}

-\paragraph{Human Student Interaction:} We also conduct a separate case study where human students directly interact with TreeInstruct (details in Appendix \ref{appendix: human_student}).
-We see that with varying levels of programming backgrounds, TreeInstruct is able to help all students resolve the bugs in their code.